 Note: The MIHP is solely an instrument for research and documentation: Inclusion in the Maryland Inventory of Historic Properties involves no regulatory restrictions or controls.
 Maryland state law provides mechanisms – separate from the MIHP – giving both the State and local jurisdictions the authority to regulate appropriately designated historic resources.

 1. Request a MIHP Number

-Inventory numbers are assigned only in coordination with the Inventory Registrar.
+Inventory numbers are assigned only in coordination with the MHT.
 Local jurisdictions cannot assign numbers.
 The formal request should be made in writing and should include the names and addresses of all properties with the sites clearly located on a 7.5-minute United States Geological Survey (USGS) topographic quadrangle map (1:24,000-scale).

 Please indicate the location of the property on the 1:24,000 map and ALSO include a zoomed-in view of the map with the exact boundary clearly marked.

 This may be e-mailed to the Cultural Resource Information Manager.
 If an inventory number has not already been assigned, please contact the Cultural Resource Information Manager, Gregory Brown, for assistance by e-mail at email@example.com or by telephone at (410) 697-9538.

 2. Download and Fill Out the MIHP Form